ThomWright/ThomWright.github.io/_drafts/microservice-architectures.md

 ## Dependencies

-I often think about decomposing microservice architectures in terms of dependencies, and nearly all of the advice here relates to dependencies in some way.
+I often think about decomposing microservice architectures in terms of dependencies, and nearly all the advice here relates to dependencies in some way.

 There are many ways to define a dependency.
 I’ll be using two main criteria here:

 1. A depends on B if when B changes, A must also change
-2. A depends on B if it has *some knowledge* of B
+2. A depends on B if it has _some knowledge_ of B

 _Some knowledge_ can mean a bunch of things, for example it might be that service A knows B exists, how to contact B and what API B exposes.
 Generally A will contain some explicit reference to B or B's API in the source code.
 Honestly, this can be considered a subset of the first criteria, but I talk so often about services "knowing about each other" that it helps to call it out explicitly.